AlexMc889/Portfolio/AWS Cloud Project/Write_Up.md

 Scalability and availability will be implemented by using an Application Load Balancer and an Auto Scaling Group.

-Lastly, our Splunk server will monitor our bastion host and any EC2 instance started by the ASG.
+Lastly, our Splunk server will monitor all hosts.

 ## VPC Setup
 First, we must set up our subnets and then route tables for each subnet.